 Did you know that a typical 25 or 30 year rated asphalt shingle roof will only last an average of 12 to 17 years?
 The reason for that is quite simple; with the rising prices of crude oil many asphalt shingles manufacturers are looking for ways to reduce their production costs.

 By lowering the quality/thickness of their roof products, many manufacturers are able to use a lesser amount of petrochemicals in the production of asphalt shingles.

-It doesn’t matter much that most basic asphalt shingle products can only provide some 12 to 17 years of service life before the shingles become mushy and start breaking down into pieces.
+It doesn’t matter much that on average asphalt shingle products will only provide some 12 to 17 years of service lifespan before the shingles become mushy and start breaking down into pieces.

-You may well ask; How is it possible that they offer a 25 or 30 year warranty on their asphalt shingle roofing product?
+You may well ask; How is it possible that manufacturers offer a 25 to 30 year warranty on their asphalt shingle roofing products?

-The answer is very simple; by and large, a typical asphalt shingle manufacturer’s warranty is not even worth the paper it’s written on.
-It’s a prorated warranty, and it does not cover the cost of labor required to replace any asphalt shingle roof components that failed.
+The answer is very simple; by and large, a typical asphalt shingle manufacturer’s warranty is not worth the paper it’s written on.
+The warranty is prorated and does not cover the cost of labor required to replace any asphalt shingle roof components that failed.